 - VAT 5%

-In restaurants not attached to a hotel, you should expect to only pay the 5% VAT.
+In restaurants not attached to a hotel, you should expect to pay only the 5% VAT, which by law should be included in the listed price of a menu item.

 You are not required as a restaurant customer to leave a tip in the UAE.
-Many will either round up or simply add 10-15% if they are happy with the service.
+Many customers will either round up or simply add 10-15% if they are happy with the service, but there’s not an expectation as you’d find in North America, for example.

 - Only the 5% VAT.
 This should be included in your quoted price.